directus/directus/.changeset/plenty-dragons-drop.md

 '@directus/app': patch
 ---

-Fixed displaying of formatted values in Kanban cards
+Fixed displaying of formatted values used as card text in Kanban layout